Linearity of stability conditions: Abstract

 \section{Abstract}

-We study different concepts of stability for modules over a finite dimensional algebra: linear stability, given by a ``central charge'', and nonlinear stability given by the wall-crossing sequence of a ``green path''.
-Two other concepts, finite Harder-Narasimhan stratification of the module category and maximal forward hom-orthogonal sequences of Schurian modules, which are always equivalent to each other, are shown to be equivalent to nonlinear stability and to a maximal green sequence, defined using Fomin-Zelevinsky quiver mutation, in the case the algebra is hereditary.
+For modules over an artin algebra a linear stability condition is given by a ``central charge'' and a nonlinear stability condition is given by the wall-crossing sequence of a ``green path''.
+Finite Harder-Narasimhan stratifications of the module category, maximal forward hom-orthogonal sequences and maximal green sequences, defined using Fomin-Zelevinsky quiver mutation are shown to be equivalent to finite nonlinear stability conditions when the algebra is hereditary.

-This is the first of a series of three papers whose purpose is to determine all maximal green sequences of maximal length for quivers of affine type $\tilde A$ and determine which are linear.
-The complete answer will be given in the final paper \cite{AI}.
+This is the first of a series of three papers whose purpose is to determine all maximal green sequences of maximal length for quivers of affine type A and determine which are linear.
+See [1].

 Stability conditions and Harder-Narasimhan filtrations are very active areas of research.
 Some interesting examples are: \cite{T}, \cite{GSZ}, \cite{FR}, \cite{KQ}, \cite{Z}, \cite{Q} and, by the author, \cite{BHIT}, \cite{IOTW}, \cite{IOTW2}, \cite{PartII}.
 Key references are \cite{King}, \cite{Rudakov}, \cite{HN}, \cite{B}, \cite{B2}, \cite{R}, \cite{Keller}, \cite{KS}, \cite{DW}.
 Stability functions on quiver representations were introduced by King \cite{King}.
 This was generalized to abelian categories by Rudakov \cite{Rudakov} who also proved the Harder-Narasimhan property \cite{HN} under a finiteness property which includes categories of vector bundles which he had been studying earlier and representations of finite dimensional algebras which we consider in this paper.
 Bridgeland \cite{B} extended linear stability conditions and HN-filtrations to triangulated categories.
 Reineke \cite{R} showed that the quantum Donaldson-Thomas invariant can be computed using a linear stability function.
 He wrote it as a sum of terms one for each stable modules of the stability condition.
 So, it became important to know which sets of modules are given by linear stability conditions.
 In \cite{Keller} {Keller} uses nonlinear stability conditions (equivalent to maximal green sequences for quivers with potential) to give a formula for the refined Donaldson-Thomas invariants of Kontsevich-Soibelman \cite{KS}.
 Bridgeland considers nonlinear stability conditions in more general contexts in \cite{B2}.